Lladnaar/conclock-server/README.md

 * Run ConClock
   * `npm run start`

+## Configuration

+The default configuration is set in config.ts.
+To override create a config.json.
+Common overrides are:

+* server.port: conclock server port number.
+* redis.url: redis database connection url.

 ## Redis

 As of version 0.2 you will need a redis server available on redis://redis:6379.
 This can be altered by setting redis.url in settings-local.json.